 Plant Seedlings in Decomposable Materials

-Teach your students about decomposition and reusing materials at the same time by starting seedlings in newspaper cups or empty cardboard egg cartons.
-The seedlings can be kept in the classroom for charting growth, then planted in a school garden or taken home for students to harvest on their own.
+You’ll get a chance to teach your students about decomposition and reusing materials simultaneously with this activity.
+The tree seedlings can be kept in the classroom for charting growth, then planted in a school garden or taken home for students to plant on their own.

 Learn about Biodiversity